Data annotation

 Asset files

 Assets files are require for this task.
-You can find some example assets at the path substrate-client-decentralml/assets/data_annotator
+You can find some example assets at the path substrate-client-decentralml/assets/data_annotator.

-are the sample's images tha the annotator would have to find and label in theannotation_files
+annotation_filesare the files that must be annotatedannotation_samplesare the sample's images tha the annotator would have to find and label in theannotation_files.start_task.shis a script that themodel_creatormust create for thedata_annotatorto actually execute the task.

 Procedure